AlexsLemonade/OpenScPCA-analysis/docs/technical-setup/install-a-git-client.md

     Before installing GitKraken, make sure your WSL2 installation is up to date by running this command in Windows Powershell (not in Ubuntu).
     When launching Powershell, make sure you are [running as an administrator](https://learn.microsoft.com/en-us/powershell/scripting/windows-powershell/starting-windows-powershell?view=powershell-7.4#with-administrative-privileges-run-as-administrator).

+    ```sh
+    wsl --update
+    ```

     Still need to install WSL2?
     [Follow these instructions first](./install-wsl2.md).

 You will [install GitKraken as a Linux application](https://help.gitkraken.com/gitkraken-client/how-to-install/#deb) into the WSL2 side of your computer.
 Note that installing GitKraken will also provide you with Git itself.

-All of the following installation steps are commands that you should run in the Ubuntu app.
+All of the following installation steps are commands that you should run in the Ubuntu terminal.

-1. To begin, open the Ubuntu app and run this command:
+1. To begin, open the Ubuntu terminal and run this command:

     ```sh
     sudo apt update